kubeshop/testkube-docs/docs/articles/examples/jmeter-distributed.md

 Testkube has built-in support for parallelising any testing tool - check out the [Parallelization](../test-workflows-parallel) documentation for details and examples.

-The below example shows how to distribute a K6 test across a configurable number of nodes
+The below example shows how to distribute a JMeter test across a configurable number of nodes

 * Read JMX configuration from Git repository (`spec.content.git`)
 * Start 5 remote workers (`spec.services.slave.count`)